wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again successful.
-Before removing the Negative Trust Anchor, all authoritive resolvers listed in the zone should be checked.
-Due to AnyCast or load balancers, this may not be possible.
+   recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again